-Next are three class or group periods led by our passionate staff.
+Next are three classes or group periods led by our passionate staff.
 Topics include:

 • Addiction Education